 Overall, metrics are going to play an essential role in the successful transition to open science.
-Altmetrics are meant to be novel indicators for web-based and network research.
+Altmetrics may then become novel indicators for web-based and network research.
 The questions that statisticians face now are what are the prospects for altmetrics?
 And will they replace or supplement the traditional indicators of research quality and impact?

 Currently, there are three major altmetric trackers.
 These include Altmetric.com, PlumX, and ImpactStory.
-Each of these collects a slightly different set of indicators from primary sources and capitalize on the fact that open science and altmetrics both rely primarily on open web-based platforms and encourage user input.
+Each of these collects a slightly different set of indicators from primary sources.
+It then capitalizes on the fact that open science and altmetrics both rely primarily on open web-based platforms and encourage user input.
 Thus, altmetrics are both the drivers and outcomes of open science practices.
 Indeed, altmetrics can inspire the adoption of open science principles, such as collaboration, sharing, and networking.
 Altmetrics can also assess interdisciplinary research and the impact of the results on society as a whole.

 Future of Altmetrics

 Altmetrics are beneficial because they are broad, diverse, and multifaceted and appear faster than conventional metrics.
 However, there are still some limitations to these metrics.
-As of now, we do not know the meaning of these metrics, and this is needed in order to integrate them into traditional metrics and peer review.
-It is suggested that altmetrics should not be the end for assessing open science.
+Currently, we do not know the meaning of these metrics, which need to integrate into traditional metrics and peer review.
+Altmetrics should not be the end for assessing open science.
 In fact, there should be an “open metrics” that makes up the idea that next-generation metrics should continue to evolve and improve.

 Please register to post a comment.